shahriarArnob03/Home-Automation-03/README.md

 // Motion sensor timing
 unsigned long lastMotionDetected = 0;
-const unsigned long motionTimeout = 30000; // 30 seconds timeout
+const unsigned long motionTimeout = 15000; // 15 seconds timeout
 bool motionDetected = false;
+bool motionSensorEnabled = false; // Track if the motion sensor is enabled or not

 // HTML content for the web page void handleRoot() {